-- 1. Students are to stand in line quietly. - 2.
-Sit at assigned tables and remain seated until dismissed by a supervisor. - 3.
-Be kind to others, including students, staff, and visitors. - 4.
-Use good table manners. - 5.
-Absolutely DO NOT throw any food, utensils, etc. - 6.
-Talk in a quiet tone to people sitting near your own table. - 7.
-Trading food is not permitted. - 8.
-Floor and tables must be cleared before students are dismissed. - 9.
-AVOID bringing carbonated beverages, fast food, or any glass containers to school for lunch.
+- Students are to stand in line quietly - Sit at assigned tables and remain seated until dismissed by adult - Be kind to others, including students, staff, and visitors - Use good table manners - Absolutely NO throwing of food, utensils, etc. - Talk in a quiet tone to people sitting near at your own table. - Trading of food is not permitted - Floor and table areas must be clean before students are dismissed - Avoid bringing carbonated beverages, fast food or any glass containers to school for lunch - Respect the "quiet sign" (hand raised in air)